Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 ![Chronic Condition Predictions](eval_chronic.png "Chronic Condition Predictions")

-The next image demonstrates focuses on non-chronic conditions.
+The next image focuses on non-chronic conditions.
 Because of the higher intensity level required in care, non-chronic conditions are more likely to be coded at the time the illnesses arise.

 ![Non-Chronic Condition Predictions](eval_non_chronic.png "Non-Chronic Condition Predictions")